 How to make cocoa: About two level dessert-spoonfuls of cocoa for each large cup or glass: pour first a little cold water onto the cocoa powder and mix completely with a spoon to take away any lumps, then add the boiling milk or boiling water or a dilution of half and half, stirring all the time to avoid lumps, and put the mixture back on the stove and bring to the boil as this thoroughly cooks the starch grains in the cocoa and makes it more digestible.
 Sugar may be added while it is boiling or each person to his own taste afterwards.

 Economy: If the bachelor will learn to make his own breakfast he will not only save money but eat much better than he could possibly do in a restaurant or a hotel.
 Also, if he will take the trouble to learn to cook a little—remembering that all the world’s most famous chefs are men—and he does not want to cook three times a day, he can make his dinner or lunch at home and plan to have one meal out in a restaurant.
 By this method he can afford to eat very much better and more nutritious food.
-Cooking is fun and once one gets a little interested in it one can enjoy very much improvising and seeing what one can do for one’s self and
+Cooking is fun and once one gets a little interested in it one can enjoy very much improvising and seeing what one can do for ones self and

-one’s guests.
+ones guests.
 I firmly believe that young people who are out on their own, travelling and pioneering, should study at least a little about food values and conscientiously make an effort to see that they get the fruit, vegetables and proteins needed to keep their bodies in good condition.

-Far too many people these days ignore the importance of breakfast literally to break one’s fast after not eating all night; the blood sugar is low in the morning; a good breakfast not only raises it but keeps it up for hours and gives one the energy needed to tackle the day’s work.
+Far too many people these days ignore the importance of breakfast literally to break ones fast after not eating all night; the blood sugar is low in the morning; a good breakfast not only raises it but keeps it up for hours and gives one the energy needed to tackle the day’s work.
 Have some bread, preferably brown, on hand, honey or jam, butter or margarine, if one can keep it fresh, and tea or coffee and then consider adding eggs, done in any of the following ways, from easy to more complicated.

 How to boil eggs: Have water boiling hard; if possible avoid taking an egg out of the refrigerator and putting it in the boiling water as it is almost sure to crack, so have the egg at room temperature to begin with.
 Lower it carefully on a spoon into the water.
 Three and a half to four minutes in fast-boiling water makes a soft-boiled egg; eight to ten minutes is sufficient to boil eggs hard.
 To skin hard-boiled eggs put them immediately in cold water and the shell will come off more easily.